dkchkrso/Project1/readme.md

 # The Last City

 ## Introduction
 This game is the first project in the first module of Ironhacks Full Stack Developer Program.

+The goal was to create a simple shooting game with a clear winning and losing setup.
+An additional challenge was to animate the characters using sprite sheets

 ## Setup
 If you’d like to view my project in your browser: